ReverentEngineer/rdg/doc/sphinx/api.rst

    The regex data generator object representing the state of the generation.

+.. c:function:: const char* rdg_get_version()

+    Gets the version string

+    :returns: A pointer to the static version string

 .. c:function:: struct rdg* rdg_new(const char *expression)

     Creates a new data generator based off the provided expression.
 The returned